FCPercival/pc-info/README.md

 # PC-info Version 1
-A little project to show some info about your pc (ex.
+A little project to show some info about your pc (Ex.
 GPU temperature) on an external display driven by an ESP32.
 The python script works only for NVIDIA cards.

 # Requirements